 We all know that a divorce is stressful and time-consuming.
 Unfortunately, many divorces are fraught with unnecessary conflict between spouses.
 Too often, someone in the marriage is determined to fight it out, no matter what.
-When the other party is making things difficult for you, a dedicated Nampa, Idaho divorce attorney is your best ally.
+When the other party is making things difficult for you, a divorce attorney in Nampa is your best ally.
 These are some tips for making it through a high-conflict divorce.

 WE’RE HERE TO HELP WHEN DIVORCE GETS TOUGH

 No one deserves to have to deal with someone intent on making divorce unnecessarily painful.
 Maintaining perspective and giving thoughtful consideration to the difficulties you encounter will help the process go more smoothly.
 To learn more tips for defusing conflict and to get the legal advice you need, call Idaho Divorce Center.
 Our team is ready to work with you through the hard times.